SourceDoctor/puppet-dns/README.md

 Supports:

-* Ubuntu: 17.04, 16.04, 14.04, 12.04
+* Ubuntu
-* Debian: 9, 8
+* Debian
-* CentOS: 7.x, 6.x
+* CentOS

 ## About
-This is a partial rewrite of Puppet Module [ajjahn puppet-dns](https://github.com/ajjahn/puppet-dns) for handling bind9 DNS Server
+This is a partial rewrite of Puppet Module [ajjahn puppet-dns](https://github.com/ajjahn/puppet-dns) to be Hieara capable

 The differences/advantages: